Landing meetings in B2B sales requires precision: the right contact, the right message, the right timing.

 UserGems’ Enterprise Account Executive, Blaise Bevilacqua, shares, “I've written love letters to some of my favorite brands on LinkedIn about my website experience and how they could improve their UX.
 Talked about my customer journey throughout the site and areas where the experience could have been a bit more smoother.
 [By doing so, I] landed a meeting with the Chief Product Officer.”

-And speaking of letters — who says actual direct mail is outdated?
-A personalized direct mail piece can stand out and make a lasting impression.
 Bonus points if it’s handwritten!
 Sending personalized gifts or promotional materials to high-value prospects to grab their attention and initiate a conversation.

 Joe Jarvie, Senior Account Executive at UserGems, recommends yet another creative B2B prospecting strategy.
-“Write an ebook (relationship triggers for UserGems for example) and then self-publish on Amazon.com.
+“Write an e-book (relationship triggers for UserGems for example) and then self-publish on Amazon.com.
 Then buy prospects copies of that e-book as a gift using their email.
 The prospects get an email from Amazon saying Joe Jarvie just sent you an e-book.”

 6. Create bite-sized videos to connect with prospects